 The Volunteer Inn.
 Traditional pub on the high street with pub classics at lunchtime.
 Very popular.

 The Lyme Regis Brewery is our local artisan brewery in the Town Mill square.
 Grab a beer or cider and enjoy catching up with friends in the square European style or hunker down in one of the intimate cosy corners inside.

-River Cottage – the epitome of focus on provenance.
-New this summer is a casual dining space at the top of the farm with glorious veiws over the valley.
+River Cottage – where the focus on provenance all began.
+New to the farm is a casual dining space on the top car park with glorious veiws over the valley.

 The Hive Beach Café – A 20 minute drive away in Burton Bradstock.
 Provenance is key and dishes are simple and modern.
 Sister restaurant The Clubhouse in West Bexington serves more elevated fare.
 Book The Clubhouse online – no booking for The Hive Beach – take your chances and queue!

 The Anchor at Seatown – around 15 mins drive away (or a stunning 3 hour walk) is this classic pub in a glorious location serving exciting twists on pub favourites.
 The Anchor has been awarded VisitEngland pub of the year so expect it to be busy.
 Seating is nearly all outdoors, overlooking the beach and on a first come first served basis.

 The Tytherleigh Arms, Chardstock – around 20 mins drive away, this high end pub serves contemporary meals accompanied by a terrific wine list.
 Thursday to Sunday dinner